Enter your keyword

 Date of Birth: July 1960

-Advocate Alan Dodson SC is a practicing advocate and member of the Johannesburg Bar.
+Advocate Alan Dodson SC is a practising advocate and member of the Johannesburg Bar.

-“[P]roved to be a highly successful court, it’s proved a willingness to be innovative, it’s proved a willingness to be open to listen to cases that are brought by poor and disempowered people, it hasn’t developed a jurisdiction which has the effect of excluding people who lack resources.
-So, it’s also, and also very importantly it’s made the development of its socio-economic rights jurisprudence a very important part of its work.
-And it’s gone about it in a careful and creative way.”
+“[P]roved to be a highly successful court, it’s proved a willingness to be innovative, it’s proved a willingness to be open to listening to cases that are brought by poor and disempowered people, it hasn’t developed a jurisdiction which has the effect of excluding people who lack resources.
+So, it’s also, and very importantly, made the development of its socio-economic rights jurisprudence a very important part of its work.
+And it’s gone about it carefully and creatively.”

-Whether Dodson will be able to step into the green robes of his predecessors of a court he has open admiration for will be decided when he is interviewed by the Judicial Service Commission.
+Whether Dodson will be able to step into the green robes of his predecessors for a court he has open admiration for will be decided when he is interviewed again by the Judicial Service Commission.

-A practicing advocate and member of the Johannesburg Bar since 2001, Dodson was conferred silk (senior counsel) status in 2011.
-From 2020 – 2022 he served as chairperson of the Bar’s library committee.
+A practising advocate and member of the Johannesburg Bar since 2001, Dodson was conferred silk (senior counsel) status in 2011.
+From 2020 – 2022, he served as chairperson of the Bar’s library committee.

 He also held a two-year stint (2004-2006) as the director of litigation at the Legal Resource Centre’s Constitutional Litigation Unit.